 Successful cloud migration depends on an integrated approach that involves both IT and the business, and comprises three main streams of work: the program strategy and management, business-domain-based adoption, and foundational capabilities (exhibit).

-sets out how the organization will progress toward a clearly defined target state, with full alignment between business and IT objectives, investments, and risk appetite.
-The strategy is supported by stringent program management that tracks the value and progress achieved at each stage of the transformation to ensure its success. program strategy
+The program strategy sets out how the organization will progress toward a clearly defined target state, with full alignment between business and IT objectives, investments, and risk appetite.
+The strategy is supported by stringent program management that tracks the value and progress achieved at each stage of the transformation to ensure its success.

 The right starting point will depend on an organization’s context and needs.
 For example, one biopharma company began by developing a granular multiyear strategy that enabled it to negotiate deals with a cloud service provider and a system integrator to capture savings that would fund its full-scale transition to the cloud.
 In contrast, a large financial institution with stringent security and resiliency requirements started by investing in foundational capabilities as a basis for building critical workloads in the cloud.
 Together, these three streams of work are iterative and mutually reinforcing, and while all are essential, the relative emphasis each one receives will vary throughout the transformation process.